mprygh/water_controller/README.md

 # water_controller
 Particle Photon / Module based aquarium water controller

-This the arduion-like code base for the water controller.
+This the code base for the water controller.
 See here for detailed write-up. http://theryghs.com/userfiles/aquarium/water_change.pdf